Admission to the MolE PhD Program

 To be considered, an applicant must:

-- Posses a BS or BA degree from an engineering or natural sciences discipline.
+- Possess a BS or BA degree from an engineering or natural sciences discipline.

-- Have passed (or will have passed by the time you start the MolE PhD) at least one course in Thermodynamics or Statistical Mechanics (or a course with comparable topic coverage).
+- Have passed (or will have passed by the time you start the MolE PhD) at least one course in Thermodynamics, Statistical Mechanics, or Physical Chemistry (or a course with comparable topic coverage).
 Acceptable courses include standard classroom courses at your college or university, as well as “massive open online courses” (MOOC) such as offered by Coursera and other providers.
 If this course is taken during or after application submission, please indicate this within your application.
 The admissions committee will consider this current or future course enrollment when making admissions decisions.

 - Note: Non Native Speakers of English must satisfy the English Language Proficiency requirement in one of two ways.
 Either hold a bachelor’s degree from an accredited institution in the United States (Note: A master’s degree does not satisfy this requirement), or score at least a cumulative 92 on the TOEFL (with at least 26 of the points earned specifically from the speaking section).
-Additional evidence of English proficiency, such as high GRE verbal and analytical writing scores will strengthen the application, as will evidence of ability to carry out independent research.
 We refer to Memo 15 for more specifics of the Graduate School English language proficiency requirements.

 At this time we only offer Autumn Quarter (September) admission.
 The following timetable applies:

-- January 7th – Applicants urged to have submitted all required materials.
+- Mid December – Applicants urged to have submitted all required materials.
 Late applications will be processed if complete, but are at a disadvantage.

-- Mid-January – Application review begins and continues, usually until late-March.
+- January – Application review begins and continues, usually until late-March.
 Offers are made on a rolling basis as top applicants are identified.